atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 if I can but prevail on Miss Fanny ta honour me, one day, with her hand, st when she has got over all her prepof*
 « _
-sessions in favour of Mr. Lumley.”
+sessions in favour of Mr. Lumley."
 4
 7
-•* As to Lu 'nley, ” said Mr. Selby,
+•* As to Lu 'nley, " said Mr. Selby,
 I hope sht has too much sense to pine any longer after Such a villain: biit “were
 1